ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 Values of type [Date](../../sql-reference/data-types/date.md) and [DateTime](../../sql-reference/data-types/datetime.md) are formatted as corresponding integers (the number of days since Epoch for `Date` and the value of Unix Timestamp for `DateTime`).

-For `String` and `FixedString`, all bytes are simply encoded as eight binary numbers.
+For [String](../../sql-reference/data-types/string.md) and [FixedString](../../sql-reference/data-types/fixedstring.md), all bytes are simply encoded as eight binary numbers.
 Zero bytes are not omitted.

-Values of `floating-point` and `Decimal` types are encoded as their representation in memory.
+Values of [Float](../../sql-reference/data-types/float) and [Decimal](../../sql-reference/data-types/decimal.md) types are encoded as their representation in memory.
 As we support little-endian architecture, they are encoded in little-endian.
 Zero leading/trailing bytes are not omitted.

 **Arguments**

 -   `arg` — A value to convert to binary.
-[String](../../sql-reference/data-types/string.md), [UInt](../../sql-reference/data-types/int-uint.md), [Float](../../sql-reference/data-types/float.md), [Decimal](../../sql-reference/data-types/decimal.md), [Date](../../sql-reference/data-types/date.md), or [DateTime](../../sql-reference/data-types/datetime.md).
+[String](../../sql-reference/data-types/string.md), [FixedString](../../sql-reference/data-types/fixedstring.md), [UInt](../../sql-reference/data-types/int-uint.md), [Float](../../sql-reference/data-types/float.md), [Decimal](../../sql-reference/data-types/decimal.md), [Date](../../sql-reference/data-types/date.md), or [DateTime](../../sql-reference/data-types/datetime.md).

 **Returned value**